nikitauday/Practice-Git/README.md

 <br>
 <br>
 It is highly recommended that you check out the man pages(manual pages) of each of these commands to get a broader idea of their working.
-Man pages can be accessed by the following commands:
+Man pages can be accessed by the following commands.
 ```
 $man command_name
 ```